 We are the leading publicly-traded finance company focused on the commercial real estate industry.
-We provide custom-tailored financing to high-end private and corporate owners of real estate, including senior and junior mortgage debt, senior and mezzanine corporate capital, and corporate net lease financing and equity.
+We provide custom-tailored financing to high-end private and corporate owners of real estate, including senior and junior mortgage debt, senior and mezzanine corporate capital, and corporate net lease financing.
 Our objective is to generate consistent and attractive returns on our invested capital by providing innovative and value-added financing solutions to our customers.
 We are taxed as a real estate investment trust ("REIT") for U.S. federal income tax purposes.

 Our principal executive offices are located at 1114 Avenue of the Americas, New York, New York 10036, and our telephone number is (212) 930-9400.
 Our website is www.istarfinancial.com.
-The information on our website is not considered part of this prospectus supplement.
-Our six primary regional offices are located in Atlanta, Boston, Chicago, Dallas, Hartford and San Francisco. iStar Asset Services, our loan servicing subsidiary, is located in Hartford, and iStar Real Estate Services, our corporate facilities management division, is headquartered in Atlanta.
-We also have a subsidiary, iStar Europe Ltd., with an office located in London.
+The information on our website is not considered part of this prospectus supplement or the accompanying prospectus.
+Our five primary regional offices are located in Atlanta, Boston, Dallas, Hartford and San Francisco. iStar Asset Services, our loan servicing subsidiary, is located in Hartford, and iStar Real Estate Services, our corporate facilities management division, is headquartered in Atlanta.